rse/microkernel/README.md

 ### State Transitions

 There are states the microkernel can be in.
-For transitioning between states the microkernel calls the enter (or leave) transition method, in (reverse) order after a topological sort, on all modules providing them.
+For transitioning between states the microkernel calls the optional enter (or leave) transition method, in (reverse) order after a topological sort, on all modules providing them.

 By default there are 6 states defined: